Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 What a surprise that this tropical urban beach with pristine water serves also as a natural fish nursery!

-Escambron Beach is one of the enlisted blue-flag beaches (there are only four in the entire Puerto Rico including Culebra & Vieques).
+Escambrón Beach is one of the enlisted blue-flag beaches (there are only four in the entire Puerto Rico including Culebra & Vieques).
 Schools of colorful baby fishes are within your grasps.
-The beach is right near Old San Juan, on the side of Caribe Hilton & Normandy hotels.
+The beach is on the way to Old San Juan, on the side of Caribe Hilton & Normandy hotels.

 6) Botanical Garden